 Discomfort can also be cultural.
 Students from Asia or India often feel uncomfortable with a close embrace in couple dancing or sustained direct eye contact.
 Young women also tend to be uncomfortable with a close embrace.
 I suppose you could dismissively tell them, "Get over it," but they'll learn better, and stay in your class, if they're not pushed out of their comfort zone.
 If you feel that close embrace or direct eye contact is essential to your dance form, they may adapt to it in time — but only if they stay in your class.

-This one is important.
-If you're feeling overwhelmed by all of these teaching tips, just work on this one point (your students' comfort zone) for now.
-Closely monitor your students' progress to pace your class close to the perfect balance between boring and stressing them.
+for now.
+Closely monitor your students' progress, for the perfect balance between boring and stressing them.
 Monitor the pace of the average of the group, not worrying too much about the few of got it instantly and the few who are struggling (more on that later).

 In a related point, never EVER lose your temper in class.
 Period.
 No exceptions.
 There are so many reasons why this is critical that it should be too obvious to require explanation.
 Most of the reasons have to do with losing control of the class.
 And losing control of yourself.
 (How can they expect you to control the class if you can't control yourself?)
 And thus losing their respect.
 Your anger will also hinder their learning pace by adding anxiety to the class.